 This matrix of thought was enriched and clarified by another writer, John D'Emilio, who wrote about gay emancipation.
 D'Emilio argued that in traditional or pre-bourgeois and even early bourgeois societies, economic reproduction took place primarily in the home, meaning that production and consumption largely took place within a household (or households) rather than through the mediation of the market.
 With the development of industrial capitalism, wage labour and the market replaced the centrality of the family economy - and this opened up social space for independence from the family (making things like homosexual identity possible, for example).
-Yet at the same time, as Marx says: "...marriage, property, the family remain unattacked, in theory, because they are the practical basis on which the bourgeois family, in which boredom and money are the binding link, and which also includes the bourgeois dissolution of the family, which does not prevent the family itself from always continuing to exist.
+Yet at the same time, as Marx says: "...marriage, property, the family remain unattacked, in theory, because they are the practical basis on which the bourgeoise has erected its domination...the bourgeois gives the family the character of the bourgeois family, in which boredom and money are the binding link, and which also includes the bourgeois dissolution of the family, which does not prevent the family itself from always continuing to exist.
 Its dirty existence has its counterpart in the holy concept of it in official phraseology and universal hypocrisy..."